At a glance

 Get ready for a treat as you enjoy dinner and a traditional Apsara dance show.
 Afterwards, you’ll visit a night market to get a vibe of the local trade.
 From enticing flavours, to original-made local products, there is something for everyone there.

 Your day will start super early so that you can watch the sunrise over the incredible Angkor Wat Temples.
-Remember to capture the iconic sight on camera or simply be in the moment taking in the view of the world’s largest religious site in all its splendour.
+Remember to capture the iconic sight on camera or simply be in the moment taking in the view of the world’s largest religious site in all its splendor.

 The first destination for the morning is the floating villages living on the Tonle Sap Lake.
-This will be followed by a visit to Genevieve's Fair Trade Village.
+This will be followed by a visit to a Fair Trade Village.
 This is a social enterprise focused on creating a fair trade environment that benefits artisans and craftspeople with disabilities, in the Siem Reap area.
 They create quality goods, for fair prices.

 Your day will end with a fun cooking class.
 The chefs will teach you how to make an authentic quality Khmer dish, so you can take the food of Cambodia home with you.